Resources for writers

-This is the “newbie” author sub-group of Sisters in Crime, about $12 extra to join and well worth it.
-Published members often stick around after they “graduate” to offer advice and support as well.
+This is the “newbie” author sub-group of Sisters in Crime, about $12 extra to join.
+Published members often stick around after they “graduate” to offer advice and support.

-Mystery Writers of America (MWA) – Probably the best-known organization for mystery writers in the U.S. There are different levels of membership and resources, depending on publishing status.
+Mystery Writers of America (MWA) – One of the best-known organizations for mystery writers in the U.S. There are different levels of membership and resources, depending on publishing status.